Brenda-Tai-SW/SearchFight/README.txt

-Task: Searchfight
+Requirement : Searchfight

-In order to determine the popularity of people on the web, we would like you to write a program that can trigger people in different search engines and return the amount of hits found.
+In order to determine the popularity of people on the web, we need to implement  a program that can trigger people in different search engines and return the amount of hits found.

 Example: